Hudnal History, Family Crest & Coats of Arms

-Norman Conquest of 1066 brought to England.
+Hudnal is one of the thousands of new names that the Norman Conquest of 1066 brought to England.
 It comes from the Norman name Odinet, from which the more commonly known Odo is derived.
+Apart from the aforementioned patronymic origin, the place name could also mean "pleasant valley," from the Welsh "hawdd" meaning "pleasant" or "peaceful" and "nant," a "glen or valley."

 Early Origins of the Hudnal family

-Another 239 words (17 lines of text) covering the years 1116 and 1237 are included under the topic Early Hudnal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hudnal research.
+Another 120 words (9 lines of text) covering the years 1116 and 1237 are included under the topic Early Hudnal History in all our PDF Extended History products and printed products wherever possible.

 Hudnal Spelling Variations